MohammadRezaGholamizadeh/NetCalendar/README.md

 | -------- | ------- | ------------------------- |
 | `days` | `Int32` | ** **Required.**                      |

-With This Method We Can Add Days To Current Date In Jalali Format.

 * AddYears(years)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `years` | `Int32` | ** **Required.**                      |

-With This Method We Can Add Years To Current Date In Jalali Format.

 * AddMonths(months)